Raykosan/ComfyUI-Custom-Node-Manager/README.md

 Private custom node manager for ComfyUI
 It does not depend on the comfi management.
-There's a full paragraph there now - the latest versions haven't been shown for months (even for tops like rgthree, easy-use, pixorama, etc.).
+It's a complete mess now - the latest versions haven't been shown for months (even for tops like rgthree, easy-use, pixorama, etc.).
 Tightening security checks cuts off updates to node versions through the comfi's in-house manager.

 The extension scans all the nodes in the custom_nodes folder.
 The extension works from Settings (the gear icon in the comfi sidebar).